-How to Access Your Course on Moodle
+How to Access Your Course in Moodle

-Prior to the start of an online course, course instructors send out information to registered students providing them with the course and information on how to access the course in Moodle.
-Current information on accessing a course in Moodle can always be accessed online on the Martin Luther College website at www.mlc-wels.edu/go/grad, under Policies and Information.
+Prior to the start of an online course, instructors send registered students course details and information on how to access it in Moodle.
+Current information on accessing a course in Moodle can be found at mlc-wels-edu/go/grad, under Policies and Information.